rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W7.md

 ### 10.1.1 Computed Tomography (CT)

-The idea behind _CT data collection_ is to quantify the tendency of objects to absorb or scatter x-rays given by the optical density of the material measured in terms of attenunation coefficient.
+The idea behind _CT data collection_ is to quantify the tendency of objects to absorb or scatter x-rays given by the optical density of the material measured in terms of attenuation coefficient.

 A _CT image setup_ could look as follows: